-The current Erasmus+ programme will finish at the end of 2021 and we do not currently know what, if anything, will replace the Erasmus+ scheme.
+The current Erasmus+ programme will finish at the end of 2021 and we do not currently know what, if anything, will replace the Erasmus+ scheme for UK universities.
 However, the University of York will remain committed to providing global work and study opportunities, including European destinations, for our students.

 Any questions about Erasmus+ funding?
 Contact firstname.lastname@example.org

 For the latest Brexit updates and support visit york.ac.uk/eu-advice